 Have you ever struggled to learn something?
 Has it ever taken you longer to figure something out than everyone else?
 Do you have a mental block when it comes to certain subjects?
 We all have our strengths and weaknesses when it comes to learning new things.
 Everyone is a slow learner about one thing or another.

 I know I’m a slow learner when it comes to new languages or anything technological.
-But that doesn’t mean I’m a slow learner all the way around.
+However, that doesn’t mean I’m a slow learner all around.
 It just means I’ve got some areas for growth.

-Luckily for me and you, there are many ways to speed up learning, even when we’re talking about those areas that we usually struggle with.
+Luckily for me and you, there are many ways to speed up learning with extra support, even when we’re talking about those creative or academic areas that we usually struggle with.

 Here are 12 ways for slow learners to speed up learning.

 1. Relax and Stay Calm